udayxhegde/staging/_posts/2022-12-04-azuread-federate-aws.md

 ]
 ```

+##### Access Azure resource
-- Now access the Azure resource to which you granted access to the managed identity
+Now access the Azure resource to which you granted access to the managed identity

 ```
-az storage blob exists --container-name test --name testBlob --account-name demofederate --auth-mode login
+az storage blob exists --container-name test --name testBlob \
+    --account-name demofederate --auth-mode login
 ```

 A successful response indicates everything is working end-to-end!